simonbroggi/blender_spreadsheet_import/README.md

 A blender add-on to import CSV or JSON data into blender spreadsheet.
 The data can then be processed with geometry nodes to be visualized.
+For Blender 4.2 and newer, use [Blender Extensions](https://extensions.blender.org/add-ons/spreadsheet-import/) to get this add-on!

 ## Content
 * [Installation](#installation)